Settlement Agreement Solicitors

 4. Whether your selection for redundancy or the process adopted was unfair – in these circumstances you will have a claim for your losses flowing from that unfair dismissal including lost income.

-How do I ensure my settlement agreement is legally binding?
+How do I ensure my Settlement Agreement is legally binding?

-A waiver of statutory employment rights claims in a settlement agreement will only be valid if the employee has received independent legal advice on the effect of the agreement, and in particular on their ability to bring the claim(s) in question.
+A waiver of statutory employment rights claims in a Settlement Agreement will only be valid if the employee has received independent legal advice on the effect of the agreement, and in particular on their ability to bring the claim(s) in question.

 Will you be taxed on the ex-gratia payments in your Settlement Agreement?